JuhaKiili/Fupixel/README.md

 Quickstart:

-A. Create a new scene
+1. Create a new scene

-B. Add empty GameObject
+2. Add empty GameObject

-C. Drag Fupixel script to the new GameObject
+3. Drag Fupixel script to the new GameObject

-D. Drag Examples/SinglePixel.cs to the new GameObject
+4. Drag Examples/SinglePixel.cs to the new GameObject

-E. Press play
+5. Press play

 Examine the examples for more information.